TheStoicBear/nd_pickle_farming/README.md

 ## What is this?

-<p>This is a multi-framework farming system that's great for players to do as an activity!</p>
+<p>This is an ND Framework farming system that's great for players to do as an activity!</p>

 <p>It's a great fit for any type of roleplaying server, whether it's Serious RP or not.</p>